ic1618/Microsoft-Project15-ELP/docs/designhistory.md

 keras 2.1.5\
 h5py  2.10.0

-The more detailed tutorial on setting up can be found on https://r15hil.github.io/ICL-Project15-ELP/gettingstarted.html.
+The more detailed tutorial on setting up can be found on [Getting Started](gettingstarted.md)

 ####  Pre-trained mode